New Jersey Starts Contact Tracing For People Who Attended Donald Trump’s Fundraiser On Thursday

 Murphy added that he and his wife offered best wishes to the couple for a full and speedy recovery, saying that those living in the state have learned the importance of pulling together and supporting those fighting the virus.

-As NBC New York noted, the RNC said in a statement on Friday that there precautions had been taken for those who attended the fundraiser, including COVID-19 tests and temperature checks at the door.
-All of those at the golf club also remained at least six feet away from Trump during the event, the organization noted.
+As NBC New York noted, the RNC said in a statement on Friday that precautions had been taken for those who attended the fundraiser, including COVID-19 tests and temperature checks at the door.
+All of those at the golf club also remained at least 6 feet away from Trump during the event, the organization noted.

 The NBC New York report noted that Rich Roberts, a top Republican donor and pharmaceutical executive, said this week that there were about 19 people at the event, which lasted between 45 and 60 minutes.

 Trump has been criticized for his failure to adopt social distancing measures like wearing a mask, with critics saying that the president’s campaign events created a risk of spreading the virus.
-The president defended these events during this week’s debate, saying that his large rallies have been held outdoors and that no one had gotten sick as a result.
-Trump’s first rally after shuttering his campaign for several months, held indoors at an arena in Tulsa, Oklahoma, has been connected to surge in coronavirus cases in the area that came in the weeks that followed.
+Trump defended these events during this week’s debate, saying that his large rallies have been held outdoors and that no one had gotten sick as a result.
+Trump’s first rally after being forced to shutter his campaign for several months — held indoors at an arena in Tulsa, Oklahoma — has been connected to a surge in coronavirus cases in the area that came in the weeks that followed.